amyspencerproject/product-preview-card-component/README.md

 Other things I learned
 - headers should be kept in sequential order.
 So ```<h2>``` should never go before an ```<h1>```.
 - use rem or px for border-radius settings.
 This avoid distortions.
+- for decorative images such as the shopping cart icon in the button use a blank alternative tex attribute ```alt=""```.
+If you leave off the alt attibute completely a screen reader will the file name of the image.
+Since its decorative that is annoying for the person using the screen reader.

 ## Author